luojeff/APCS1-Final-Project/README.md

   + Sometimes when a file is opened the syntax highlighting is off
   + after deleting some code the visualizer will update but the syntax highlighter will not
   + Html comments are not colored properly all of the time
+  + Copy feature (in menu) copies entire code instead of selected region in cursor.

 <hr>
 <h4>Compilation:</h4>
 <i>Windows</i>: <br>
-Compile and run the batch file by typing:
+Compile and run by running the batch file:
 ```
 $ run.bat
 ```